Liozon/geoinf-app/README.md

 ## Installation

+### Download the repository

+Download a copy of this repository [here](https://github.com/Liozon/geoinf-app/archive/master.zip) and unzip the folder.

+### How to run the app on your computer

 In order to run this app locally on your computer, you'll need WAMP (or equivalent).
 You can download WAMP [here](http://www.wampserver.com/en/download-wampserver-64bits/) (for PC) and for Mac OS you can download MAMP [here](https://www.mamp.info/en/downloads/)

 During the programming and tests, this is the version of WAMP and dependencies used: